 Alongside the three-peat trophy, Bryan Lee, Haydn Mangione, and Colin Ji, attained the all-tournament award among other talented peers.
 Ethan Rossmisel received the all-tournament team captain award.

-Mangione expressed his thrill to win the trophy and all-tournament team award.
+Mangione expressed his excitement about winning the trophy and all-tournament team award.
 “It was very successful.
 The boys’ varsity three-peated, and I couldn’t be happier with our performance.
 Everyone played exceptionally, Bryan gave me lots of great sets and I’m looking forward to KISAC,” said Mangione.

 The three-peat victory makes a mark in the history of the team and builds a solid foundation for the upcoming Korean International Schools Activities Conference (KISAC) tournament on Oct.
 24 to 26.
 With three down and one to go, the Jets set their sights on a trophy at KISAC.